AUTHTokenDAO/AIP/README.md

 ## Status key

-* Draft: DIP is in process of being written; author is not yet soliciting feedback from the community at large
+* Draft: AIP is in process of being written; author is not yet soliciting feedback from the community at large
-* In Discussion: DIP is under active consideration by the community
+* In Discussion: AIP is under active consideration by the community
-* Approved: DIP has been approved by rough consensus, and pending development and testing
+* Approved: AIP has been approved by rough consensus, and pending development and testing
-* Deployed: Code to implement DIP has been merged and deployed to the network
+* Deployed: Code to implement AIP has been merged and deployed to the network
-* Closed: DIP abandoned, rendered obsolete by other changes, or otherwise withdrawn by the author
+* Closed: AIP abandoned, rendered obsolete by other changes, or otherwise withdrawn by the author